 Personalization helps provide a more unique, relevant experience to the user.
 The more aligned the experience is with a user’s needs and preferences, the more likely they are to continue to use the application.

 Whenever possible, personalize the user experience by using known information to display relevant content and material in the app.
 Including the user’s name on screens and in messaging is an easy way to personalize, but diving deeper to ensure push notifications are hyper-relevant to the particular user is where personalization truly thrives.
 In fact, push messages that are tailored to user interests have a 54% conversion rate, versus 15% from broadcast messages.

 But you need to tread carefully; if you implement push notifications improperly and send users irrelevant messaging or notifications that users deem annoying, they will have the opposite effect.

-If you want to drive engagement and retention, giving users incentive to use your app can go a long way.
-Mobile specific rewards, specialized content access, coupons, special promotions, and other offers will help drive conversions and encourage engagement.
+If you want to drive engagement and retention, giving users incentives to use your app can go a long way.
+Mobile-specific rewards, specialized content access, coupons, special promotions, and other offers will help drive conversions and encourage engagement.